 Featuring copper foils, textured paper and a classic yet modern colour palette.
 Finished with a wax dipped closure and indivually hand-written bottle numbers, 'The Cordelia' is one of a kind.

-Due to the success of McLaren Vale's Mullygrub food truck, Mullygrub took the leap to open a permanent cafe.
-I was commissioned to direct the exterior and interior fit-out design; creating a new experience within the brand parameters I had set for the food truck.
+Due to the success of the food truck, Mullygrub took the leap to open a permanent cafe in McLaren Vale.
+I was commissioned to direct the exterior and interior fit-out design; creating a new experience within the brand parameters set for the food truck.

 The result was a natural light-filled and engaging atmosphere that has strong point-of-difference within the local cafe scene.

 Cafe address: 114 Main Road, McLaren Vale SA 5171